-Disability Rights Montana, formerly Montana Advocacy Program, is more than 35 years old.
+Disability Rights Montana was founded more than 40 years ago.

 In 1977, we had only one funding source.
 In those early years, DD MAP – as we were then known – contracted its legal services with two Helena attorneys, and concentrated solely on providing advocacy and legal services to people with developmental disabilities.
 Today, Disability Rights Montana has eight funding sources, employs an executive director, three attorneys, seven advocates, a program director, a paralegal, a data coordinator, a finance/administration director, and an office coordinator.